Richards-Gebaur Memorial Airport

-Richards-Gebaur Memorial Airport is a former airport that operated alongside Richards-Gebaur Air Reserve Station (also Richards-Gebaur Air Force Station) until the base's closure in 1994, and until it was closed in 1999.
+Richards-Gebaur Memorial Airport is a former airport located about 20 miles south of Kansas City, Misssouri, that operated alongside Richards-Gebaur Air Reserve Station (also Richards-Gebaur Air Force Station) until the base was scheduled for closure in 1994 until and was actually closed in 1999.
 Formerly, it was operated as Grandview Airport from 1941 until it was leased by the United States Army in 1944.
+In April 1957, the base was renamed in honor of Kansas City, Missouri-born aviators John Francisco Richards II and Arthur William Gebaur Jr.

 History

 World War II

 The City of Kansas City built Grandview Airport (IATA code GVW) in 1941.
 During World War II, the United States Army Air Forces I Troop Carrier Command built a facility on part of the airfield in 1944 which was used as a sub-base for Sedalia AAF (later Whiteman Air Force Base) for overflow traffic and training uses.
 The United States Navy also used the airport as an Outlying Landing Field (OLF) to Naval Air Station Olathe, Kansas where aviators were trained for carrier operations.
 The airport remained the property of Kansas City, Missouri.